tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

   - Find Bargains: "…study whichever assets have performed most dismally in the past five years, then to assess whether the cause of those woes is temporary or permanent."
   - Avoid Fads: "The best way for an investor to avoid popular delusions is to focus not on outlook but on value." — Templeton
 - Templeton shorted 84 internet stocks, selling at triple its IPO price during the Dotcom Bubble on the theory that insiders would dump their shares after the lockup period ended.
 He bet $2.2 million on each stock ($185 million total) and made $90 million when the bubble burst.
 His strategy was to place short bets 7 days before the lockup expiration and cover the bets 10 days after expiration.
 He also had a rule in place to cover if the stocks rose a certain amount (to protect from excessive losses).
+- The best way to find bargains is to study whichever assets have performed very badly in the past five years.
+Once you identify these assets, then you need to assess whether the cause of those woes is temporary or permanent.
+- Buy at the point of maximum pessimism
+  - **“You have to buy at a time when other people are desperately trying to sell.”**

 # Howard Marks